davidmalcolm/texi2rst/output/declaring-attributes-of-functions.rst

     	txd1_handler ();

 naked
-  ``naked`` function attribute, RX
-  This attribute allows the compiler to construct the requisite function declaration, while allowing the body of the function to be assembly code.
+  ``naked`` function attribute, RXThis attribute allows the compiler to construct the requisite function declaration, while allowing the body of the function to be assembly code.
 The specified function will not have prologue/epilogue sequences generated by the compiler.
 Only basic